SSWConsulting/SSW.Rules.Content/rules/chatgpt-cheat-sheet/rule.md

 * Don’t share confidential information with ChatGPT

-  According to Forbes, every data shared with ChatGPT might be leaked since it’s once it’s shared, the data becomes part of a collective database.
+  According to Forbes, any data shared with ChatGPT could end up being leaked since the data becomes part of a collective database.

 ## The anatomy of a prompt - 5 prompts in 1 🫀